najiib49/tic-tac-toe-project/README.md

 - Gameboard: Stores the board as an array and manages updates.

-- Cell factory: Manages placing and getting markers.
+- Cell factory: Manages placing and getting (X or O) marks.

-- Game Controller: Handles the creation of plyer object and game logic, including turns, checking for wins, and managing player interactions.
+- Game Controller: Handles the creation of player object and game logic, including turns, checking for wins, and managing player interactions.

 - Display Controller: Manages the user interface and updates the DOM.